-Gunman opens fire in Moscow service center, kills 2 people
+Gunman opens fire in Moscow services center, kills 2 people

 “Doctors are doing all they can to help those wounded,” the mayor said.

+The suspect is a 45-year-old Moscow resident, according to Russian Interior Ministry spokesperson Irina Volk.
+A 10-year-old girl was among the people wounded, Volk said.

+Deputy Mayor Anastasia Rakova said four people have been wounded, and three of them are in grave condition.

-State news agency Tass reported, citing an unidentified law enforcement source, that the man drew out a gun and started firing shots after an argument with a security guard who asked him to put on a face mask, which is mandatory in such facilities.
+State news agency Tass reported, citing an unidentified law enforcement source, that the man drew out a gun and started firing shots after an argument with a security guard who asked him to put on a face mask.

-Tass also quoted witnesses of the incident as saying that a girl aged 10 or 11 was among the people wounded.
+Masks are mandatory in indoor public places like the municipal services center, where residents apply for passports, obtain real estate documents and get help with other bureaucratic tasks.

+Russia’s Interfax news agency reported, also citing an unnamed source, that a Glock handgun was found at the site of the shooting.
+Ownership of handguns and other short-barreled weapons is severely restricted in Russia.
+Only professional sports shooters are allowed to own them, and the weapons must be stored at shooting clubs.